 The Seesaw Team

-Meet the people behind WA’s leading arts magazine
+Meet the people behind WA’s award-winning arts magazine

-Seesaw – your WA arts playground – is an independent digital arts magazine co-edited by respected arts journalists Rosalind Appleby and Nina Levy.
+Seesaw – your WA arts playground – is an award-winning digital arts magazine co-edited by respected arts journalists Rosalind Appleby and Nina Levy.

-Drawing on decades of experience in the arts, Nina and Rosalind lead a team of WA’s most diverse and authoritative arts writers to provide the most dedicated and comprehensive arts coverage in the State.
+Drawing on decades of experience in the arts, Nina and Rosalind lead a team of diverse and authoritative arts writers to provide the most dedicated and comprehensive arts coverage in the State.

 Gabrielle Sullivan – Business and Marketing Manager